night-fury-me/cuda-environment/README.md

 ### `run`
 Using this you can run python files in the specified cuda-env

-- CONTAINER_NAME: Name of the cuda-env/docker container in which your environment is executing
+- `CONTAINER_NAME`: Name of the cuda-env/docker container in which your environment is executing
-- PYTHON_FILE_PATH: Path of the python file in your host machine
+- `PYTHON_FILE_PATH`: Path of the python file in your host machine

+### `deactivate`

+Deactivate/stop cuda-env/docker container.
+- `CONTAINER_NAME`: Name of the cuda-env/docker container you want to stop/deactivate

 ### `list`